Alapottra-troj1n/geek-hive-next.js/README.md

 # Implemented Features :

-*  Dynamic Routes with SSR & ISR
+*  Dynamic routes with SSR & ISR
-*Implemented NextAuth Authentication
+*  Implemented NextAuth authentication
-*  Implemented Private and Protected Routes
+*  Implemented private and Protected user and admin routes
 *  Backend with Nextjs and MongoDB Database
 *  External api for uploading images
 *  Implemented CRUD functionalities such as add, update and deletetion of blogposts
+*  Higher level of authorization (Admin Functionalities and Dashboard)
+*  Admins have to approve pending post before they show up live on the website
+*  Client-side and Server-side authentication and authorization

 # Features to be implemented :

-* Higher level of Authorization (Admin Functionalities)
 * Password Hashing
-* Rich Text Processing
-* Author Statistics